OCFL/extensions/docs/0005-hashed-n-tuple-id-layout.md

 ### Example 2

-The example demonstrates the effects of modifying the default parameters to use a different `digestAlgorithm`, smaller `tupleSize`, and a larger `numberOfTuples`.
+This example demonstrates the effects of modifying the default parameters to use a different `digestAlgorithm`, smaller `tupleSize`, and a larger `numberOfTuples`.

 #### Parameters